Conrad in the Skylab shower.

 A total of 1,563 hr of scientific experiments were performed, about twice that of Skylab 2 and Skylab 3 combined.
 The crew also completed four spacewalks, lasting a total of 22 hr 22 min and including the longest spacewalk up to that time of 7 hr 1 min.

 |mission duration||84 days 1 hr|

 Edward Gibson (science pilot),

 Epilogue: Skylab's return

-One golf course groundkeeper from Albany in Western Australia stumbled across a three-foot long, (0.9 meter) 2 pounds (0.9 kilogram) chunk of twisted metal from Skylab.
-The San Francisco Examiner offered £5,000 to the first person to deliver a piece of genuine debris to their office within 72 hours of splashdown.
+One golf course groundkeeper from Albany in Western Australia stumbled across a three-foot long, (0.9 m) 2 lb (0.9 kg) chunk of twisted metal from Skylab.
+The San Francisco Examiner offered £5,000 to the first person to deliver a piece of genuine debris to their office within 72 hr of splashdown.
 The Western Australian Government also put up a cash prize for space debris.
-Most of the pieces were found on a strip of land about 100 miles (160 kilometers) wide between the Perth-Adelaide highway and the Indian Pacific railway line, which connects east and west Australia.
+Most of the pieces were found on a strip of land about 100 mi (160 km) wide between the Perth-Adelaide highway and the Indian Pacific railway line, which connects east and west Australia.